Parents of 1-month-old baby die by suicide days apart from each other

-ST. LUCIE COUNTY, Fla. — The 1-month-old son of two St. Lucie County deputies lost both parents after both died by suicide within days of each other.
+ST. LUCIE COUNTY, Fla. — The 1-month-old son of two St. Lucie County deputies lost both parents when they died by suicide just days apart from each other.

-Shortly before midnight on New Year's Eve, the St. Lucie County Sheriff's Office responded to a call saying Deputy Clayton Osteen, who was off duty at the time, attempted to kill himself, a statement from Sheriff Ken Mascara explains.
+Deputy Clayton Osteen was removed from life support Sunday after being hospitalized while off-duty, shortly before midnight on New Year's Eve.

-Osteen's family then made the decision to remove him from life support Sunday, according to Mascara.
+Two days after Osteen's death, Sheriff Ken Mascara says his agency learned Deputy Victoria Pacheco had died, too.

 The two deputies shared a 1-month-old son together.